-The following toolkits can be helpful for:
+The following checklists and handouts can be helpful for:

-Individuals: You can use these toolkits to help you determine if you need to talk to a doctor/provider about your symptoms.
+Individuals: You can use these tools to help you determine if you need to talk to a doctor/provider about your symptoms.
 You can also print off the tools and take them with you to your doctor/provider for review.

 Take this test: Do you have a perinatal Mood or Anxiety Disorder?